 Note: Multi value fields (for example Skills and Languages) are derived by splitting fields, the “relational” worksheet will be included in the GEHC Excel templates.
 One or other approach should be used however on import.
+The collection order file is as follows:

 Engineer Create or Update